French Sworn translation

 How long will it take

-Normally the Sworn translator has to receive the original document, to check its validity and sometimes to attached this to the translation.
+Normally the Sworn translator has to receive the original document, to check its validity and sometimes to attach this to the translation.
 Sending the document, checking the document's validity, translating it and sending it back by post all takes time.
 Roughly for documents of 1 to 3 pages the whole process takes a minimum of 7 days, from sending to receiving the Sworn translation.

 Does your document need an Apostille?